- November 11, 2025

 About

-Junji Ito Maniac: An Infinite Gaol is a single player action game.
+Junji Ito Maniac: An Infinite Gaol is a single player survival simulation game with horror, fantasy, drama, thriller and others themes.
 It was developed by SOFTSTAR ENTERTAINMENT and was released on November 11, 2025.
 It received mostly positive reviews from players.

-“The story is interesting and branches off into three different directions during the second half of the game, depending on your character's choices.”
+“The story is interesting and branches off into 3 different directions during the second half of the game, depending on your character's choices.”

 Games Like Junji Ito Maniac: An Infinite Gaol